Food photography

 Tip #8: Play with Your Plating

-And speaking of modification, here’s another tip for food photography — choosing how you’ll photograph certain foods is a great opportunity to rethink plating certain dishes.
-Guests love to snap pictures of creative garnishes and presentations, so don’t be afraid to experiment!
-Kopitiam in New York City is a great example of this — neat bowls of noodles or rice topped with bright sauces, proteins, and cucumber makes this beautiful photo a no-brainer for social sharing.
+Kopitiam in New York City is a great example of this.
+Neat bowls of noodles or rice topped with bright sauces, proteins, and cucumber make this beautiful photo a no-brainer for social sharing:

 Tip #9: Garnish Your Foods

-Some delicious foods like soups, stews, curries, or any dish with a healthy amount of liquid and/or sauce don’t always photograph as well as they taste.
-This is where a little embellishment is useful for photography and presentation: a dash of fresh herbs, vegetables, or any element that provides color and texture helps.
-In this picture below, Thai Diner in New York City shows off their Khao Soi Curry, which is topped with herbs, chilies, pickled red onions, and fried noodles, which all add brightness in flavor and color, plus great texture.
+A dash of fresh herbs, vegetables, or any element that provides color and texture helps.
+In the picture below, Thai Diner in New York City shows off their Khao Soi Curry, which is topped with herbs, chillies, pickled red onions, and fried noodles.
+These ingredients work together to add brightness, flavor, texture, and color.

 Tip #10: Try Shooting Close Up and Further Away

-Since we’re experimenting with angles, placement, and backdrops for your restaurant food photography, another food photography tip is to play around — try shooting your food close up or away from the camera!
+On that note, our last tip is to try shooting close-up or far away from the camera!
 If your dish has interesting textures or an element you want to highlight, try taking a picture up close, like this eggs dish by MeMe’s Diner:

 Post Your Great Photos on Your Social Media

-Food photography is essential to any restauranteur’s marketing plan.
+Food photography is essential to any restaurant operator’s marketing plan.
 Make it a part of yours, and you’ll see the payoff much sooner than you think.
+Pair top-quality photography with high-tech restaurant tools to create the best recipe for success.

 Related Restaurant Design Ideas